oe7drt/oe7drt-hugo/content/about/_index.md

 Code on my website is **usually** licensed under the [MIT license][5].
 This license also applies to the [codebase of my website][6].

-For attribution a link back to my website (`OE7DRT.com`) should be enough.
+For attribution a link back to my website (`oe7drt.com`) should be enough.

 ## Other resources

-I used to maintain a broader range of topics on my other website `dominicreich.com` - but keeping track of all the changes in the more complex hugo theme made me decide to implement most articles in this smaller one.
+I used to maintain a broader range of topics on my other website `dominicreich.com`.
+I changed the backend software and themes here and there, mostly trying to find a better solution as the one I currently have ;-)

 For reference, my older website are still accessible on the following URLs:

+- [dominicreich.com jekyll version][7]

+> That is the first site that was published with a static site generator.
+I used
+> [Jekyll][8] at that time.
+Thanks to [Michael Rose][9] and his efforts on his
+> own website I was able to publish a changed version as my own website.

+- [dominicreich.com hugo version][10]

+> After some time I wanted something slim and less complex to maintain so I gave
+> [Hugo][11] a try.
+The used theme made me switch back to Jekyll again (some
+> styling problems that I weren't able to fix quickly enough made me actually
+> give Jekyll another try).
+Besides that I got my radio amateur license at that
+> time that also made me buy a new domain --- `oe7drt.com` was online.

-- [oe7drt.com hugo version][7]
+- [oe7drt.com hugo version #1][12]

-  this is the website, that you are looking at the moment
+> I was using the slim theme [PaperCSS][13].
+I wasn't using this long because
+> I was not able to fix the styling on the search page to not disrupt the page
+> on mobile devices.

-- [dominicreich.com jekyll version][8]
+- [oe7drt.com jekyll version with hidejack-theme][14]

-  you can search this website with algolia search
+> With the search page problems mentioned above I gave [Hydejack][15] a try.
+I
+> tried this already some time [before][16] and bought the Pro version to use with
+> [Netlify][17] as a private repository hosted on [Github][18].
+I missed the
+> slim design of the hugo website and could not resist to give that search
+> another try...

-- [dominicreich.com hugo version][9]
+- [oe7drt.com hugo version #2][19]

-  next version of the older jekyll version but still a few style things won't work correctly
+> And here we are.
+I finally got the search bar styling fixed and it does no
+> longer break the layout on smaller screens.
+I was also able to remove the
+> html-tags within the description so the found entries do look a lot better now.

 [1]: http://www.levinecentral.com/ham/grid_square.php?Grid=JN57lb
 [2]: https://keys.openpgp.org/search?q=D49A+3CE2+CCF7+2668+4D98+9A31+BC9D+6AE1+A3BE+169A